MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/common-troubleshooting-procedures-kms-dns.md

    If these commands resolve the problem, this is most likely a name resolution issue.
 For additional troubleshooting information, see the [Verify the DNS configuration](#verify-the-dns-configuration) procedure.

 1. If none of these commands resolves the problem, check the computer's firewall configuration.
-Activation communications between KMS clients and the KMS host use the 1688 TCP port.
+Any activation communications that occur between KMS clients and the KMS host use the 1688 TCP port.
 The firewalls on both the KMS client and the KMS host must allow communication over port 1688.

 [Return to the procedure list.](#list)